the-customer-bureau/SprykerPHPBridge/README.md

 ### Q. So... erm... why?
 Why not just use Spryker...?
 It's already a great PHP application!

 A. Well we know...!
-But this package allows you to use Spryker data in any PHP Application... like WordPress, Joomla, Drupal or even Laraval (Plugins for each coming soon!)
+But this package allows you to use Spryker data in any PHP Application...!

 ### Installation (once published on packagist.org)